ibexa/documentation-developer/docs/guide/backup.md

 # Backup

 You should always make sure that your solution is properly backed up.
-The following example shows you how to do this on a Linux/UNIX based system where eZ Platform is using a MySQL database called "example".
-You should close the system before making a backup or an upgrade.
+The following example shows you how to do this on a Linux-UNIX-based system where eZ Platform is using a MySQL database called "example".
+You should shut down Platform if it's running before making a backup or an upgrade.

 !!! note "Externally stored assets"